How to Train Your Dog to Do Obstacle Courses

 • Reward them for staying on the platform.
 Lastly,

-• Weave Poles: Set up a few weave poles and guide your dog through them using treats.
+• Weave Poles: Set up a few poles and guide your dog through them using treats.

 Building a dog obstacle course